hashimoton/copy_template/README.md

 PLATFORMS
 -------------------

-* Works Windows XP or 7.
+* Works on Windows XP and 7.

 * Not tested on Windows Vista, 8, and 8.1.